DanNixon/GoogleMusicRadio/README.md

 Build Instructions
 ------------------
-A complete guide to building a radio is availiable [here](http://www.instructables.com/id/Google-Play-Music-Internet-Radio-Raspberry-Pi-and/) on Instructbles.
+A complete guide to building a radio is available [here](http://www.instructables.com/id/Google-Play-Music-Internet-Radio-Raspberry-Pi-and/) on Instructbles.

+A demo of the final project is available [here](http://www.youtube.com/watch?v=tgPbvo-8iRc).